-- Double-wide manufactured homes must be a minimum of 22 feet wide - The land and improvements are included under one Mortgage or Deed of Trust - The property (land & structure) is legally classified as real property by the local jurisdiction, taxing authority, and Title Company.
-All loans must have an ALTA 7 Title Endorsement. - The home is permanently affixed to a foundation that adheres to local building codes and wheel axles and trailer hitches have been removed.
+- Manufactured homes must be a minimum of 18 feet wide or minimum 600 square feet in floor area - The land and improvements are included under one Mortgage or Deed of Trust - The property (land & structure) is legally classified as real property by the local jurisdiction, taxing authority, and Title Company.
+All loans must have an ALTA 7 Title Endorsement - The home is permanently affixed to a foundation that adheres to local building codes and wheel axles and trailer hitches have been removed.
 Homes on piers must satisfy manufacturer's recommendation.

-Anchors must be provided when required by state law. - The manufactured home is built under the Federal Home Construction and Safety Standards established by HUD on/after June 1976.
+Anchors must be provided when required by state law - The manufactured home is built under the Federal Home Construction and Safety Standards established by HUD on/after June 1976.
 The label to confirm this is located on the exterior of the manufactured home. - The land must be owned in fee-simple by the borrower - A minimum of two manufactured home comparable sales must be used by the appraiser to demonstrate conformity within the market and to establish market appeal